 By Peter Huston

 This is an S.O.S. message for islanders and island friends to help us bring awareness to an important effort needed here on South Bass to support our small businesses, like those that have some Gondola Shelving, and “Save our Stores.”
-Probably the most important thing we can do this fall is to support our essential local stores like Island Hardware, Island General, Pit Stop, Island Airways and the Beverage Center even the Put-in-Bay Gazette, we also encourage considering additional ways to assist, such as providing business coaching for financial planners.
+As we rally together this fall to support our essential local stores like Island Hardware, Island General, Pit Stop, Island Airways, the Beverage Center, and even the Put-in-Bay Gazette, we also encourage considering additional ways to assist, such as providing business coaching for financial planners.
 They need our support not only financially, emotionally, and promotionally but also in building a strong financial foundation for their continued success.

 And this S.O.S. is not limited to just year round businesses either, we need to support our seasonal shops too.
 Never before have small businesses been pinched as hard as this past year.
 Stuck with inventory, our small stores have a very narrow margin and a limited season made worse by the effects of COVID on the island economy.
 This October, and beyond, we need to support them.
 We have a great array of choices from essential oils and wellness remedies at OntkoOrganix to jewelry, clothes, and gifts at the Shoppes at Compass Point, Misty Bay, Country House, Dock Shop, Carriage House, Surf Shop, Candy Store, Jessie’s Jewelry and Wharfside all need you to visit.
 And that’s just a partial list.